waterbuffalo13/micromanage/README.md

   * Analytics
     * How *do* I spend my time after work and on the weekends?
     * How *should* I spend my time after work and on the weekends?
-    * If I were to be unemployed what should I do?
-When should I wake up?
-What should I do with my day.
     * How would life look like if I was just to live to optimise for my moods?

 What do people want?
-1. Character Development
-   * Fixing negative thoughts
-   * Developing a more resilient mindset
-   * Cultivating optimism.
-2. Significance (friends, family, societial)
-4. Security and Independence (money, freedom, )
-5. Pleasure (food, entertainment)